AhmadAltomy/ramla/docs/current-power.md

 - [ ] Create the help and support data.
 - [ ] Implement the editing for the help and support data from the admin portal.
 - [ ] Make sure the app can display the help and support data in the app.

+## Notifications System

+- [ ] Implement the notifications system to allow users to receive notifications about charging stations, charging points, and other relevant information.
+- [ ] The admin portal should allow the admin to send notifications to users.

 ## Deployment & Publishing Checklist